robjustice/soshdboot/README.md

 cd soshdboot
 winmake all
 ```
 This will make the SOS.KERNEL, SOS.DRIVER, Bootloaders and ROM and then update them on all of the disk images.
-ROM will be placed in the Build folder.
+The built ROM image,  SOS.KERNEL, SOS.DRIVER and bootloaders will be placed in the build folder.

 ## One more thing..